abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Would narrow down search
 - To find only directory, file or link type, suffix it with /, // or ///
-- To certain depth :					-1..99, ./ prefix to tie on current dir.
+- To certain depth :		-1..99[-1..99] or ./ prefix to be on current dir.
 - To have greater control by regular expression					-E
-- To search in case sensitive only.
-(Defaults to insensitive -ci option)	-cs
+- To search in case sensitive		-cs (Defaults to insensitive -ci option)
 - The Exclusion from the main search found
 </pre>
 Most of 'find' 'test' options may also be passed here, below are some excerpt of its manual on options
 Simply type l